edgedb/edgedb-rust/gel-tokio/src/tutorial.md

-# EdgeDB Rust client tutorial
+# Gel Rust client tutorial

 ## Getting started

 ### From examples repo

-If you just want a working repo to get started, clone the [Rust client examples repo](https://github.com/Dhghomon/edgedb_rust_client_examples), type `edgedb project init` to start an EdgeDB project, and then `cargo run` to run the samples.
+If you just want a working repo to get started, clone the [Rust client examples repo](https://github.com/edgedb/rust_client_examples), type `gel project init` to start a Gel project, and then `cargo run` to run the samples.

 This tutorial contains a lot of similar examples to those found in the `main.rs` file inside that repo.

 ### From scratch

-The minimum to add to your Cargo.toml to use the client is [gel-tokio](https://docs.rs/gel-tokio/latest/edgedb_tokio/):
+The minimum to add to your Cargo.toml to use the client is [gel-tokio](https://docs.rs/gel-tokio/latest/gel_tokio/):

-    gel-tokio = "0.4.0"
+    gel-tokio = "0.5.1"

-The next most common dependency is [gel-protocol](https://docs.rs/gel-protocol/latest/edgedb_protocol/), which includes the EdgeDB types used for data modeling:
+The next most common dependency is [gel-protocol](https://docs.rs/gel-protocol/latest/gel_protocol/), which includes the Gel types used for data modeling:

-    gel-protocol = "0.4.0"
+    gel-protocol = "0.6.1"

-A third crate called [gel-derive](https://docs.rs/gel-derive/latest/gel_derive/) contains the `#[derive(Queryable)]` derive macro which is the main way to unpack EdgeDB output into Rust types:
+A third crate called [gel-derive](https://docs.rs/gel-derive/latest/gel_derive/) contains the `#[derive(Queryable)]` derive macro which is the most convenient way to unpack Gel output into Rust types:

     gel-derive = "0.5.0"

 The Rust client uses tokio so add this to Cargo.toml as well:

     tokio = { version = "1.28.0", features = ["macros", "rt-multi-thread"] }`

+## Non-async

 If you are avoiding async code and want to emulate a blocking client, you will still need to use tokio as a dependency but can bridge with async using [one of the bridging methods recommended by tokio](https://tokio.rs/tokio/topics/bridging).
 This won't require any added features: